Dick Van Patten: Family

 Peggy Wood, who played Van Patten's mother in the television program Mama, congratulates Pat and Dick on their wedding, 1954.

 Van Patten was the older brother of actress Joyce Van Patten, and the older half-brother of film director and Emmy award-winning television director/producer Tim Van Patten.
 He was married to Patricia Helon Poole (also known as Pat Poole and Pat Van Patten; born March 12, 1931) from 1954 until his death.
 Pat Poole was a professional dancer on Broadway and a June Taylor dancer on The Jackie Gleason Show.
 They lived in Sherman Oaks, California.
-They had three sons, all actors: Vincent, Nels, and Jimmy.
+They had three sons, all actors: Nels, James and Vincent.
 Nels, who is married to actress Nancy Valen, is named for the character Van Patten played on the CBS's Mama.
 Van Patten was related to several other actors through marriages.
 His sister Joyce married actor Martin Balsam; their daughter is actress Talia Balsam.
 Talia's first husband was actor George Clooney, and she is now married to actor John Slattery.
 Van Patten's son Vince is married to actress Eileen Davidson.

 Illness and death

 Grave of Dick Van Patten at Forest Lawn Memorial Park, Hollywood Hills.

 In January 2006, Van Patten was taken to Cedars Sinai Medical Center in Los Angeles following a diabetic stroke.
 Van Patten, who had Type 2 diabetes, made a full recovery.
-Van Patten died at Saint John's Health Center in Santa Monica, California on June 23, 2015, at age 86.
+Van Patten died at Saint John's Health Center in Santa Monica, California, on June 23, 2015, at age 86.
 Complications from diabetes were the listed cause.

 Willie Aames, who played son Tommy Bradford on Eight Is Enough, called his television father "truly a gem [who] will be missed...As Dick always said 'Remember our times together, gang...Cause these ARE the good ole' days".
 Betty Buckley, Van Patten's co-star on the series, said "Every day on the set he was a happy, jovial person, always generous and ready to play, tease, and always keep us all laughing.
 He was the consummate professional, a wonderful actor, master of comedy, and a kind and generous human being."

 He is interred in the Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.